We invite you to bring your best, innovative examples of Phenomenal Science to share with others at the GSTA Annual Conference.

-The 2020 annual conference will be held February 13-14, in Columbus.
-Session proposals will be accepted through Friday, October 25, 2019.
+The 2022 annual conference will be held at the Hilton Peachtree City Conference Center on February 10 - 11, 2022.
+Virtual sessions will be held on Saturday, February 12.
+Session proposals will be accepted through October 29, 2021.
 Members or nonmembers may submit a maximum of 3 session proposals.
 All presenters must register and pay for the conference, which includes one year of GSTA membership, upon acceptance of the session proposal.
 If you are a current GSTA member, then please log into your account before submitting your proposal.

 Online via credit card: Master Card, VISA and Discover